cfleur/automasun/README.md

 ### Preparing symlinks for a new location

-The `symlinks` section contains jobs for producing symlinks to pressure and interferogram (`SNXXX`) folders/files.
+The `symlinks` section contains jobs for producing symlinks to pressure and interferogram folders/files.
 Each job contains one link folder and multiple target folders:
 ```
 target_folders: